Sanusifaiz/SalesOrdersAPI/Readme.md

 The API will be available at http://localhost:5000.

+### Using Docker Desktop GUI
+1. Open Docker Desktop: Launch Docker Desktop from your system tray or menu bar.

+2. Build the Image Using Docker Desktop:

+** Click on the + Add button in the Images section.
+** Select Build image from Dockerfile.
+** Choose the directory where your Dockerfile is located (the root directory of your cloned repository).
+** Follow the prompts to build the image.
+Tag it as sales-orders-api.

+3.Run the Container Using Docker Desktop:

+** Go to the Images tab.
+** Find the sales-orders-api image you just built.
+** Click on the Run button next to the image.
+** Configure the container settings:
+  Set the port mapping (e.g., map container port 80 to host port 5000).
+  Name the container sales-management-api.
+** Click Run to start the container.

+4. Access the API:
+** Open your web browser and navigate to http://localhost:5000.
+The API should be running.

 ## Logging
 The application uses Serilog for logging.
 Logs are configured in the appsettings.json file.
 Adjust the configuration as needed.